reTHINK-project/scenario-service-implementation/docs/scenarios/smart-contextual-assistance/readme.md

 *Textual description of the scenario including the main use cases to be supported.
 Refer as much as possible to use cases defined in D1.1.*

-The Smart Contextual Assistance Apps automaticaly adapts its behavior according to Alice's context and a Physical Space's (office room or home room) context.
+The Smart Contextual Assistance Apps automatically adapts its behavior according to Alice's context and a Physical Space's (office room or home room) context.
 Two main Alice's context's are considered: Work context and Personal context.

 ![Main Use Cases](smart-contextual-assistance-use-cases.png)